commonhaus/foundation/policies/code-of-conduct.md

 A CoC is meaningful only [when it is effectively enforced][moz-coc].
 Having a unified CoC allows for consistent enforcement and better support across all CF projects.

+CF Council members (CFC) and CF project leaders are [expected](#leadership-expectations) to respect and uphold the CoC for their areas of responsiblity.
+A [Code of Conduct Panel (CoCP)](#code-of-conduct-panel) provides an avenue for appeals or escalations, if necessary.

 [moz-coc]: https://medium.com/mozilla-open-innovation/how-were-making-code-of-conduct-enforcement-real-and-scaling-it-3e382cf94415